Karyopharm Expanded Access Program

 Expanded Access Programs (also known as EAPs) provide access to an investigational clinical product outside of a clinical trial before the drug has been given marketing approval by the country’s regulatory agency.
 An EAP is sometimes referred to as a “Named Patient Program” or a “Compassionate Use Program.”

-The purpose of an EAP is to provide patients who have a serious, chronic, or life-threatening disease or condition, or have other unmet medical needs, with a treatment option, which has not yet been approved for marketing by government regulatory authorities.
+The purpose of an EAP is to provide patients who have a serious, chronic, or life-threatening disease or condition, or have other unmet medical needs, with a treatment option, which has not yet been approved for marketing by government regulatory authorities and is not commercially available in the country.

 Expanded Access Program Details